DomainDrivenArchitecture/dda/architecture/Wiki.md

 ## Discussion
 find finished disccusssion here: [[architecture/wiki/Discussion]]

-### How should we scope tests?
-* setup / teardown on level of one test
-* setup / teardown on level of a testsuite

-### Who will drive the tests?
-* Frontend / backend?
-* Use Rest to drive the tests ?
-* trigger will be
-  * a code change
-  * button in wiki

 ### How will we represent data to the user?
 How to store data?
 * Should we use the old tabular format from fitnesse?
 Should we use edn and nested maps?
   * We've many [unit-test having large maps to compare](https://github.com/DomainDrivenArchitecture/dda-git-crate/blob/master/test/src/dda/pallet/dda_git_crate/domain_test.clj)